clintondurney/grass-stomata-geometry/README.md

 To run the model with an alternate mesh, replace baseline.mdxm and the associated *.txt files with those in the folders named 'barley-meshes', 'brachy-meshes' and 'bdmute-meshes'.

+To create pictures/gif of the simulation.
+* In MorphoDynamX, under /Process/Tools/Python/Python Script input ```take-pics.py```.
+* Press 'Step' (the play button) to create the pictures/gif.
+(Also see limitations below)

+Current limitations:
-Current limitation: Only one Python script can run with each launch of MorphoDynamX.
+1. Only one Python script can run with each launch of MorphoDynamX.
 Once one Python script run and completed, MorphoDynamX needs to be closed and re-launched using the above steps.
+2a.
+The Python script take-pics.py works by taking screenshots within MorphoDynamX.
+Therefore, the overlayed text will not be in the same location for each setup.
+The user will need to edit take-pics.py to overlay text for their images.
+2b.
+Similarly, the heatmap is overlayed as well.
+If the heatmap for stress is changed from 0-75 MPa, heatmap.png will need to be replaced with a picture of the new legend.